Yoga Trip in Nepal with Yoga Trekking and Monastery Retreat

 The rich cultures of Buddhism and Hinduism are still at the heart of daily life.
 It is not difficult to see, feel and touch a living yoga tradition in Nepal.

-It is said, that if you practice in places laden with the energy of prayer and meditation, you will find easier to Your Self- such a place is Nepal.
+It is said that if you practice in places laden with the energy of prayer and meditation, you will find better to the self- such a place is Nepal.

 During our 16 days in Nepal, we will practice yoga in the most wonderful and energetic places in Nepal, not only initiating the scenic beauty, but also getting to know the interesting Nepalese culture and its people.